sagemath/trac_to_gh/Issue 2883.md

 # Issue 2883: notebook -- typing in safari is sluggish!

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2883

 Original creator: boothby